 Android Wear v Tizen: Verdict

-Tizen or Android Wear is just one consideration when you're deciding whether to buy a Samsung Gear S3 or an Android Wear watch.
-Design, price, customisation, everything has to be just right for you to give up your wrist space for one of these devices.
+Tizen or Android Wear?
+It's just one consideration when you're deciding whether to buy a Samsung Gear S3 or an Android Wear watch.
+Design, price, customisation - everything has to be just right for you to give up your wrist space for one of these devices.

 If you're plugged into Google's services or you need a specific sensor, feature or finish, it's worth diving into the specifics of what each Android Wear smartwatch offers.
 If you've never worn a smartwatch before, you have a compatible phone and you want a device that is easy to use from day one, try on a Gear S3 or Gear S2 for size.

 Also, remember - there's a whole bunch of hybrid smartwatches disguised as analogue watches from Fossil, Withings and co.
-This isn't part two of the smartphone race, everyone is doing their own thing and beyond Android Wear and Tizen, a startup or fashion giant might have made the perfect smartwatch platform for you.
+This isn't part two of the smartphone race, everyone is doing their own thing and it's worth looking beyond Android Wear and Tizen before deciding where your allegience lies.

 Shop for recommended Android Wear watches on Amazon